 Continuing east after Plaza de Oriente, you will find the charming Teatro Real (Royal Theater).
 Also know as El Real, its building started at 1818 by the order of Queen Isabel II but was concluded only in 1850.
 Since then, it hosted different events from the inauguration Italian opera to the Eurovision Song Contest in 1969.
 With the construction of the subway of Madrid, it had to be closed for restoring damages in its structure for 41 years.
 Nowadays, after more restoration works, it is able to host operas again and offers different kinds of visits (check here).

-Now go back towards the Royal Palace to check this neoclassical-style gardens which allow amazing views to the palace.
-Built in the 1930's on the place where the palace's stables were once located, it homages the Italian architect Francesco Sabatini who designed them among other works for the royal family.
-Offering a gorgeous water mirror with the north facade of the palace on the background framed by geometrically-shaped bushes and trees, the Jardines de Sabatini is a classic spot for great pictures and for watching the sunset.
+Now go back towards the Royal Palace to check the neoclassical-style gardens which allow amazing views to the palace.
+Built in the 1930's on the place where the palace's stables were once located, it homages the Italian architect Francesco Sabatini who designed them.
+Offering a gorgeous water mirror with the north facade of the palace on the background framed by geometrically-shaped bushes and trees, the Jardines de Sabatini is a spot for great pictures and for watching the sunset.

 Continuing in the vibe of parks, you can go to the Parque del Oeste (West Park) where there is one of our personal favorites in Madrid: the Temple of Debod.
-An ancient Egyptian temple founded in the II century BC, it was dismantled and transferred to Madrid due to the possible harm offered by the construction of a dam and as a gift of gratitude for the Spanish help in saving the Abu Simbel temples.
+An ancient Egyptian temple founded in the II century BC was dismantled and transferred to Madrid due to the possible harm offered by the construction of a dam and as a gift of gratitude for the Spanish help in saving the Abu Simbel temples.
 The rebuilding in Madrid followed the temple original East-to-West orientation which, allied with the water mirror around it, turns it into a exceptional spot to see the sunset.
 Visits of the temple are currently suspended, but for the curious, there is a virtual one here.